tylermangin/stata_latex/README.md

 # Making STATA and LaTex Play Nice

 ## STATA_to_LaTex (.do)
-STATA commands to output LaTex Code
+STATA commands to output LaTeX Code

 Tables: Summary Statistics, Regressions